-I have been feeding my dogs a raw dog food diet since 2011.
-We started with a pre-made, frozen commercial brand and eventually I started making homemade raw food to save some money (hence, the recipes in this post and in my ebook).
+I’ve been feeding my dogs a raw dog food diet since 2011.
+We started with a pre-made brand and eventually I started making homemade raw food to save money.
+This article includes a couple of homemade raw dog food recipes submitted by readers.

-Most of us do not have $200 in our monthly budgets for dog food.
-That’s the equivalent or more of feeding an extra person, which is why it makes sense to consider homemade raw food at least a couple days per week or to mix in with a commercial raw brand.
+That’s the equivalent or more of feeding an extra person, which is why it makes sense for some people to consider homemade raw food at least a couple days per week or to mix in with a commercial brand.

-If you decide to buy ingredients to make the food yourself, you’ll be buying foods like raw beef or raw chicken, raw organs like chicken livers, raw bones and raw veggies.
+If you decide to buy ingredients to make your dog’s raw food yourself, you’ll be buying foods like:

 You can buy most of these ingredients at your local grocery store or butcher.
 Look for meat that is higher in fat.
 This meat is cheaper and considered lower-quality meat for humans, but most dogs need the extra fat in their diets.

 You can likely save even more if you know any local ranchers, farmers or hunters.
-Deer meat and guts are perfect for dogs!
+Deer meat and organs are perfect for dogs!